rf972/lisa-qemu/README.md

 This repo provides an integration which allows LISA to work with QEMU VMs.<br/>
 LISA's goal is to help Linux kernel developers to measure the impact of modifications in core parts of the kernel.<br/>
-Integration with QEMU will allow developers to test large veriety of hardware configurations including ARM architecture<br/>
+Integration with QEMU will allow developers to test  wide variety of hardware configurations including ARM architecture<br/>
 and complex NUMA topologies.

 ### Getting Started